 - Go omnichannel: If you offer Square eGift cards, consider posting signs to let customers know that they can purchase those online.

 - Offer a deal: Sweeten a purchase by offering a gift for the person buying the gift card.
 For example, “Buy a $50 gift card and get a candle for yourself” or “Buy a $25 gift card and upgrade your combo for free.”
 You can also offer a discount for the gift card itself, such as selling a $100 gift card for $80.
 Another option is to use gift cards of a smaller amount as an add-on to a purchase.
 For example, “Buy two large combos and get a $10 gift card.”
 These gifts can be perfect for those who want to add a little something special into their stocking stuffers.

-- Join together: Create a gift card co-op with other local businesses to promote shopping in your community and expose your business to new customers.
+- Join together: Create a gift card co-op with other local businesses to promote shopping in your community and to expose your business to new customers.

 How to sell gift cards online

 If you have a website, ensure your Square eGift cards are in a prominent space for shoppers to see.
-You might even consider adding a banner or simple pop-up message to encourage clicks and garner interest.
-If your website includes e-commerce, add a link to your eGift cards order page.
+You might even consider adding a banner or a simple pop-up message to encourage clicks and garner interest.
+If your website includes eCommerce, add a link to your Square eGift cards order page.
 On checkout pages for online orders or purchases, make sure you leave the option to add them to the order at the last minute.
 Having the option to buy them in multiple places makes them easy, low-hanging fruit.
-You might also create discounts and promo codes for your eGift cards.
+You might also create discounts and promo codes for your Square eGift cards.

 How to promote gift cards on other channels